 Happijac Bed Lift: Fast Facts!

 We get a lot of questions about our Happijac Bed Lift, and we wanted to share the answers with you.
 Let me start by saying we love our bed lift!
 The Happijac was a perfect solution for us and we’re so glad we persevered and installed one.
 They’re made in America so if you’re based over there they are much easier to get hold of!
 If you’re in the UK like us, or in mainland Europe it’s a little harder and certainly more expensive.
 We’re proof it’s possible though!

 We’ve compiled answers below to the most frequently asked questions about our bed lift.
 These are fast facts to help with your research.
 If you’re considering a Happijac yourself or just want to know a little bit more about them then read on!
 You can also read about why we chose a Happijac here.
 Feel free to drop any more questions you have in the comments and we’ll add the answers into this page.

 Please note we’re not affiliated with or sponsored by Happijac in any way, this is just the option that worked best for us.
-All the information is gathered from our experience and research.
+All the information is gathered from our experience and research during our van build.

 View this post on Instagram

 No, we’re not that skilled sadly!
 The bed lift mechanism was purchased from a company called Happijac.
 We assembled and installed it in to our van and built the bed platform that the mattress sits on.

 A Happijac Bed Lift is essentially four rails and a motor that allows your bed to move up and down.
 It means we can stow our bed in the ceiling of our van during the day.
 This gives us two distinct areas enabling us to have a separate bedroom and a full size living area.
 When we want to go to bed we simply lower it into place and it’s all made and ready to jump in to.